Metal Master Lathe - USA

 Manufactured by the Metal Master Tool Company of Mt.
 Ephraim, N.J.
 08039 USA, the "Metal Master" lathe appeared for the first time in the October 1965 editions of the magazines Popular Mechanics and Popular Science magazines - and then in the November issue of Mechanix Illustrated.
 The lathe continued to be advertised infrequently for the next twelve months or so - and then disappeared.
 Although its name was similar to the "Metalmaster", a "Universal" lathe produced in very limited numbers in England, the two machines had nothing in common.

-Although the advertisement mentions Accessories never before available in this price range it is certain that, while its standard equipment was as sparse at that provided with the SL (except that there was no motor), a steady rest, a few tool bits and a small vice were the only extras to reach the manufacturing stage.
-The company also offered a small drill press.
+Although the advertisement mentions Accessories never before available in this price range, it is certain that, while its standard equipment was as sparse at that provided with the SL (except that there was no motor), a steady rest, a few tool bits and a small vice were the only extras to reach the manufacturing stage.
+However, the company did offer a small drill press.

 If any reader can provide copies of Metal Master advertising material, the author would be pleased to hear from you.